WebFiori/docs/introduction.md

 For more information about creating background jobs, [check here](learn/background-tasks).

 ### Sending HTML Emails
-WebFiori empowers developers to implement seamless and user-centric email communication within their web applications.
+WebFiori provides developers with the option to implement seamless and user-centric email communication within their web applications.
 This functionality simplifies the process of sending professional-looking HTML notifications, ensuring users remain informed and engaged.
 The main key advantages are:

 * **Effortless Configuration**: A single configuration step establishes your SMTP connection details, allowing you to readily send emails throughout your application.
 * **Intuitive Class Integration**: The class`webfiori/framework/EmailMessage` facilitates the creation and transmission of HTML email content.